Who we are

-This spring Oregon State Credit Union will awards ten $2,000 scholarships to high school seniors.
+This spring Oregon State Credit Union will award ten $2,000 scholarships to high school seniors.
 Eligible students must meet the following criteria:

-- Open a TLT savings and checking account prior to October 31
+- Open savings and checking accounts prior to February 28 of their senior year.

-- Plan to attend a 2 or 4-year Oregon college
+- Plan to attend a two- or four-year Oregon college or university.

-- Submit application and official high school transcript by January 31
+- Submit application and official high school transcript by February 28 of their senior year.